Jillianne Hamilton - Delightful Historicals | Historical Fiction and Historical Romance with Happy Endings

 sign up for updates

-Subscribe for monthly email updates from me.
+Subscribe for email updates (every other month) from me.

 Get awesome subscriber-only exclusives, be the first to learn about my new book releases, see what I’m working on, get a behind-the-scenes look at my writing process, and more.

 Don't forget to confirm your address via the email you will get upon registering.
+Emails may hide in the spam folder or your promotions tab.